2016 Year in Review

 - In California, as an active member of the IIDA SF City Center Committee, architect Denise Rocha helped organize the Made Local event, which features local artists, fabricators and manufacturers who produce goods for the built environment.
 All proceeds from the event went to Larkin Street Youth Services.

 - And lastly, but not least, we sponsored the publication of the latest issue of SOILED.

 Tom Daly and Bob Webber were both promoted to Senior Associates.
+Adam Farooq was promoted to Marketing Director.
 We extend our congratulations our gratitude for their continued leadership and exemplary work.

 Media Objectives Highlights